 The Database Entities pane lists all Functions, Items, Links, and Resources included in the model.
-You may select which entities you want displayed in the timeline by checking or unchecking the entity.
-If an entity is not checked, that element will not be displayed in the timeline.
+Check the ones that you want to display in the timeline.
 By default, the User Preferences settings indicate which classes of entities are automatically displayed.